 That said, laser printers have many advantages.
-Beyond their efficient high-volume output, laser printers are also generally superior for text documents, and they are cheaper to run over time — that is, you get a higher print yield per laser toner cartridge than you do from inkjet cartridges — meaning that your laser printer may pay for itself over time relative to a comparable inkjet if you do a serious amount of printing regularly.
+Beyond their efficient high-volume output, laser printers are also generally superior for text documents, and they are cheaper to run overtime — that is, you get a higher print yield per laser toner cartridge than you do from inkjet cartridges — meaning that your laser printer may pay for itself more quickly over time relative to a comparable inkjet if you do a serious amount of printing regularly.
 Most modern laser printers also feature wireless connectivity for remote printing from a computer or mobile device (via Wi-Fi or Bluetooth, sometimes both); if this is something you need, though, then be sure to double-check that the printer you’re eyeballing has this capability.
 Many laser printers can also do duplex (two-sided) printing, which is another thing to look for if you need to run off two-sided documents.

 Once you’ve settled on how much you’re willing to spend, the next big choice you’ll face is whether you need a monochrome (black and white) or color laser printer.
 Color laser printers are relatively common and quite affordable nowadays but are still generally more expensive than monochrome-only models.
 Finally, you’ll want to determine what sort of capacity and output capabilities you need.
 Paper capacity and printing volume, while higher than inkjets, do vary among laser printers.
 Smaller offices and home businesses may do well with a more compact laser printer, but such units will naturally hold less paper and may have a smaller yield per toner cartridge, and this may become a hassle if you end up with one that’s too small for your needs.
 Larger laser printers, on the other hand, will offer an increased output but will be pricier and take up more space.